 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will complete 3 Discussions in this course.
 The student will post one thread of at least 300 words.
 The student must then post 2 replies of at least 150 words each.

 Video Editing Project Assignments (3)

 The student will be assigned various video and audio editing projects with an increasing level of complexity, in order to develop and illustrate technical and aesthetic decision-making skills from the video editor's perspective.
 The required text for this course includes tutorial media necessary to complete the editing exercises.
 Additionally, tutorial videos and exercises will be available through Lynda.com in order to augment learning of the software.
 Completed Adobe Premiere project files (.prproj) must be turned in to receive credit.

-The Premiere Projects are smaller projects that test individual knowledge of the subjects learned during that module/week.
+The Premiere Project Assignments are smaller projects that test individual knowledge of the subjects learned during that module/week.
 Three of them involve submitting a screenshot of the finished project and the fourth involves submitting a project file.
-These projects only test students' knowledge on 1 or 2 aspects of the program and not multiple as do the Video Editing Projects.
+These projects only test students' knowledge on 1 or 2 aspects of the program and not multiple as do the Video Editing Project Assignments.